KNX Binding

 readInterval N Interval (in seconds) to actively request reading of values from the bus (0 if they should only be read once at startup) 0

 Different kinds of channels are defined and can be used to group together Group Addresses.
-All channels of a device share one configuration parameter defined on device level: readInterval, an optional parameter which indicates if 'readable' group addresses of that Channel should be read periodically at the given interval, in seconds.
+All channels of a device share one configuration parameter defined at the device level: readInterval, an optional parameter that indicates if the 'readable' group addresses of that Channel should be read periodically at the given interval, in seconds.
 'Readable' group addresses are marked with an < in the group address definition of a Channel, see below.
 All readable group addresses are queried by openHAB during startup.
 If readInterval is not specified or set to 0, no further periodic reading will be triggered (default: 0).

 # Channel Types

 Standard channels are used most of the time.
-They are used in the common case where the physical state is owned by a device within the KNX bus, e.g. by a switch actuator who "knows" whether the light is turned on or off, or by a temperature sensor which reports the room temperature regularly.
+They are used in the common case where the physical state is owned by a device within the KNX bus, e.g., by a switch actuator that "knows" whether the light is turned on or off, or by a temperature sensor that reports the room temperature regularly.

 Control channel types (suffix -control) are used for cases where the KNX bus does not own the physical state of a device.
-This could be the case if e.g. a lamp from another binding should be controlled by a KNX wall switch.
+This could be the case if, for example, a lamp from another binding should be controlled by a KNX wall switch.
 When a GroupValueRead telegram is sent from the KNX bus to a *-control Channel, the bridge responds with a GroupValueResponse telegram to the KNX bus.

 # Channel Type color, color-control